near/threshold-signatures/README.md

 #### OT-based Threshold ECDSA

-The OT-based Threshold ECDSA scheme relies on offline preprocessing to enable efficient online signing.
+The OT-based threshold ECDSA scheme relies on offline phase with two protocols (triple generation and presigning) to enable efficient online signing.
 The following functionalities are provided:

 1) **Distributed Key Generation (DKG)**: allows multiple parties to each